Marine snow: Composition

 Marine snow is made up of a variety of mostly organic matter, including dead or dying animals and phytoplankton, protists, fecal matter, sand, and other inorganic dust.
 Most trapped particles are more vulnerable to grazers than they would be as free-floating individuals.
 Aggregates can form through abiotic processes (i.e. extrapolymeric substances).
 These are natural polymers exuded as waste products mostly by phytoplankton and bacteria.
-Mucus secreted by zooplankton (mostly salps, appendicularians, and pteropods) also contribute to the constituents of marine snow aggregates.
+Mucus secreted by zooplankton (mostly salps, appendicularians, and pteropods) also contributes to the constituents of marine snow aggregates.
 These aggregates grow over time and may reach several centimeters in diameter, traveling for weeks before reaching the ocean floor.

 Marine snow often forms during algal blooms.
 As phytoplankton accumulate, they aggregate or get captured in other aggregates, both of which accelerate the sinking rate.
 Aggregation and sinking is actually thought to be a large component of sources for algae loss from surface water.
 Most organic components of marine snow are consumed by microbes, zooplankton and other filter-feeding animals within the first 1,000 metres of their journey.
 In this way marine snow may be considered the foundation of deep-sea mesopelagic and benthic ecosystems: As sunlight cannot reach them, deep-sea organisms rely heavily on marine snow as an energy source.
 The small percentage of material not consumed in shallower waters becomes incorporated into the muddy "ooze" blanketing the ocean floor, where it is further decomposed through biological activity.

 Marine snow aggregates exhibit characteristics that fit Goldman's "aggregate spinning wheel hypothesis".
 This hypothesis states that phytoplankton, microorganisms and bacteria live attached to aggregate surfaces and are involved in rapid nutrient recycling.
 Phytoplankton have been shown to be able to take up nutrients from small local concentrations of organic material (e.g. fecal matter from an individual zooplankton cell, regenerated nutrients from organic decomposition by bacteria).
 As the aggregates slowly sink to the bottom of the ocean, the many microorganisms residing on them are constantly respiring and contribute greatly to the microbial loop.